How to Test a Solid State Relay?

 5. Temperature Monitoring: Using a non-contact temperature sensor, the SSR's housing temperature can be monitored during operation.
 An abnormal rise in temperature can be a sign of internal issues within the SSR and may warrant further investigation or replacement.

-6. System Performance Observation: Carefully observing the overall performance of the control system can provide clues about potential SSR malfunctions.
+6. System Performance Observation: Careful monitoring of the control system's overall performance can provide clues to potential SSR malfunctions.
 Signs like flickering lights, erratic motor behavior, or unexpected equipment shutdowns may indicate issues with the SSRs controlling those functions.

 Safety Considerations During Testing